hansb001/smarthome/README.md

 FYI, I did not connect the servo from the window in the right way: it opens when the water sensor gets activated....

+## Step 3a Change code to view data on dashboard

-You can use this smarthome like you configured it, but to connect it to the gateway and make data vissible to the dashboard you need to change the code.
+You can use this smarthome like you configured it as above, but to connect it to the gateway and make data vissible to the dashboard you need to change the code.
 These changes where being made: